danbev/learning-libuv/README.md

        44

 We can see that libuv is calling kqueue which creates a new queue.
-I'm not sure what loo->backend_fd represents yet but this will be set to the file descriptor returned by kqueue. ioctl is later used to close this file descriptor on exec before returning to the caller.
+I'm not sure what loop->backend_fd represents yet but this will be set to the file descriptor returned by kqueue. ioctl is later used to close this file descriptor on exec before returning to the caller.
+More about this below

 uv__closeexec:
 r = ioctl(fd, set ?
 FIOCLEX : FIONCLEX);